nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 Data caching is supplied by the Alternative PHP Cache, user (APCu) in PHP 5.5+, Memcached, or Redis.

-ownCloud supports multiple memory caching backends, so you can choose the type of memcache that best fits your needs.
+Nextcloud supports multiple memory caching backends, so you can choose the type of memcache that best fits your needs.
 The supported caching backends are:

 * `APC <http://php.net/manual/en/book.apc.php>`_